bridget-basiq/developers/content/API-Reference/1+API/introduction.md

 </code-block>

 ## Authorization
 In the example below we quickly show you the header you need to set to authorize with the Chargetrip API.
+For a more in depth guide around authorization and errors you can take a look [here]().

 <code-block lang="bash" prefix="API Reference / Authorization" title="Headers">
 curl -X POST \